AFFORDABLE CONNECTIVITY PROGRAM

 Will the family receive the money directly?

-No - the benefit is not a direct-to-consumer benefit.
+No. The benefit is not a direct-to-consumer benefit.
 It is a discount off the monthly service bill and/or device.
 The internet service provider will receive reimbursement directly from the FCC program.

 Additional Support for Households